 - 24-hour or full-time home care: Medicare only covers intermittent or part-time skilled services

-- Homemaker services: Cooking, cleaning, laundry, and grocery shopping
+- Homemaker services only: Cooking, cleaning, laundry, and grocery shopping are not covered unless provided alongside skilled care

-- Meal delivery services: Programs like Meals on Wheels are not covered by Medicare
+- Meal delivery services: Programs like Meals on Wheels are not a Medicare benefit

-If you need long-term custodial care at home, you may want to explore other options such as assisted living facilities, long-term care insurance, or Medicaid programs in your state.
+If you need long-term custodial care at home, you may want to explore long-term care insurance options or Medicaid, which may cover these services depending on your state and income level.

 How Much Does Medicare Home Health Care Cost?